Self-hosting a node

 Docker: one run

 Same node, packaged.
-The lean image offers wasm; you opt into more capabilities by what you expose at launch:
+The lean image joins the mesh as a bare supervisor; you opt into capabilities by what you expose at launch:

 docker run -d --name tbf-sup --restart=on-failure \